-It's officially cookout season which means millions of Americans are firing up their grills to cook burgers, steaks, barbecue chicken and — of course — hot dogs.
+It's beginning to feel like cookout season, which means millions of Americans are firing up their grills to cook burgers, steaks, chicken and — of course — hot dogs.
 While a simple, pre-cooked sausage might seem simple enough to prepare, there are actually a thousand (and maybe more) ways in which the process could go very, very wrong.

-TODAY Food turned to several professional meat enthusiasts to find out the most egregious mistakes home cooks make when grilling hot dogs — and how to turn those wrongs into something delicious.
+TODAY Food turned to several professional meat enthusiasts to find out the most egregious mistakes home cooks make when grilling hot dogs — and how to turn those wrongs into very delicious rights.

 1. The hot dogs aren't totally defrosted

 People think of hot dogs as a quick-cook meat but that doesn't mean they can just go from freezer to fire and be OK.